radhey113/Learning-resource/git-resource-and-tutorial.md

 # Git Overview And Resource links

 ##### Git
 [Git](https://git-scm.com/book/en/v2/Getting-Started-Git-Basics) is a version control system, which is define our application version.
-There is two types of version control system, `centralized` and `Distributed` version control system.
+There is two types of version control system, `Centralized` and `Distributed` version control system.

 It's allow multiple user to work together and trake each developer work and update the other developers.